Count Francesco Matarazzo: Biography

 In 1890, he moved to the city of São Paulo and with his brothers, Giuseppe and Luigi, founded the company Matarazzo and Irmãos.
 He diversified its business and imported wheat flour from the United States.
 Giuseppe took part in the company with a lard factory in Porto Alegre and Luigi with a deposit-warehouse in São Paulo.

 The following year the company was dissolved and replaced by Companhia Matarazzo S.A. with 43 minority shareholders.
 This corporation also controlled the factories in Sorocaba and Porto Alegre.

 The outbreak of the Spanish-American War made it difficult to buy wheat flour and he obtained credit from the London and Brazilian Bank to build a mill in São Paulo.
 From there, his business expanded rapidly to a total of 365 factories throughout Brazil.
 The conglomerate became the fourth largest in the country and 6% of the population depended on its factories in São Paulo.
 The business was renamed Indústrias Reunidas Francisco Matarazzo (IRFM) in 1911.

 The Gestapo spy Hans Wesemann reported that:

 In recognition of his financial and material assistance to Italy during the First World War King Victor Emmanuel III granted him the title of Count.

 Matarazzo died in 1937 after an attack of uremia.
-At that time he was Brazil's richest man, with an estimated fortune of 20 billion U.S. dollars.
+At that time he was Brazil's richest man.